thomsmed/cheat-sheet-linux/tls.md

 # prompt for when generating a certificate or certificate request.
 distinguished_name = req_distinguished_name

-# this specifies the configuration file section containing a list of extensions
+# This specifies the configuration file section containing a list of extensions
 # to add to the certificate request.
 It can be overridden by the -reqexts
 # command line switch.
 See the x509v3_config(5) manual page for details of the
 # extension section format.